ga-adi-macaron/Course-Materials/lessons/programming-fundamentals-in-java/classes-lesson/readme.md

 ## Introduction: Instantiating an Object (10 minutes)

 Creating an object of a class is called *instantiation*.
 This means we are creating a new object in memory.
-This is done by using the `new` keyword and a special thing called a **_constructor_**.
-Constructors are like a method whose name _exactly_ matches the name of the class.
+This is done by using the `new` keyword and a special method called a **_constructor_**.
+Constructors are methods whose name _exactly_ matches the name of the class.
 They can include some parameters that we can pass to our new object.
 They set up the initial state of the object.

 Constructors are used only when an object is instantiated.
 Their sole purpose is to help create an instance of a class.
-In contrast, the purpose of methods is much more general: execute Java code.
+In contrast, the purpose of other methods is much more general: execute Java code.
 Note the difference between constructors and methods.

 ## Demo: Defining a Class (10 minutes)